nunet/device-management-service/README.md

 #### Setting up Capabilities

-NuNet's network communications are implemented using the [NuActor System](actor/README.md).
-NuActor is a zero trust system that makes extensive use of fine grained capabilities anchored on [DIDs](https://www.w3.org/TR/did-core/), following the model of [UCANs](https://github.com/ucan-wg/).
+NuNet's network communication is powered by the [NuActor System](actor/README.md), a zero-trust system that utilizes fine-grained capabilities, anchored on [DIDs](https://www.w3.org/TR/did-core/), following the [UCAN model](https://github.com/ucan-wg/).

-With both identities are created, it's necessary to set up some capabilities.
+Once both identities are created, you'll need to set up capabilities.
 Specifically:

-1. You need to create capability contexts for both the user and each of your DMS instances.
+1. Create capability contexts for both the user and each of your DMS instances.
-2. The user's DID must be added as a _root anchor_ for the DMS capability context.
-   Operationally this means that the DMS instance absolutely trusts the user, and confers complete control of the DMS (the root capability).
+2. Add the user's DID as a _root anchor_ for the DMS capability context.
+This ensures that the DMS instance fully trusts the user, granting complete control over the DMS (the root capability).
-3. If you want your DMS to be part of the public NuNet testnet (and eventually the mainnet), you will need some capability anchors for your DMS:
+3. If you want your DMS to participate in the public NuNet testnet (and eventually the mainnet), you'll need to set up capability anchors for your DMS:
-  1. Create a capability anchor for your DMS to accept _public behavior invocations_ from users and DMSs owned by users authorized by NuNet.
+   1. Create a capability anchor to allow your DMS to accept _public behavior invocations_ from authorized users and DMSs in the NuNet ecosystem.
    2. Add this token to your DMS as a _require anchor_.
-  3. Ask NuNet for a capability token that allows you to invoke public behaviors on the network.
+   3. Request a capability token from NuNet to invoke public behaviors on the network.
-  4. Add the token you got as a _provide anchor_ into your personal capability token.
+   4. Add the token as a _provide anchor_ in your personal capability context.
-  5. Delegate to your DMS the capability to make public invocations using your token.
+   5. Delegate to your DMS the ability to make public invocations using your token.
-  6. Add the delegation token to your DMS as a provide anchor.
+   6. Add the delegation token as a _provide anchor_ in your DMS.

-Let's make things more concrete.

 ##### Create capability contexts